Our top sights, highlights and exclusive tips

 Oranjezicht City Farm Market

-A top destination in Cape Town, V&A waterfront is a mix of residential and commercial space with great views of both the ocean and nearby mountains.
+A top destination in Cape Town, the V&A Waterfront is a mix of residential and commercial space with great views of both the ocean and nearby mountains.
 Enjoy your morning coffee while strolling along the boutique shops as local fisherman come in with the day’s catch.
 If you want a more in-depth perspective on the local marine life, be sure to head to the Cape Town Aquarium.

 Table Mountain is perhaps Cape Town’s most popular and well-known attraction—and for solid reason.
 At over 3,280-feet high, this flat-topped mountain gives Cape Town an impressive and distinct backdrop.
 A spectacular destination with an abundant amount of flora and fauna, Table Mountain is beautiful throughout the year.

-Situated near Table Mountain, Signal Hill offers unique views over the city and of the titanic mountain that surrounds it.
+Situated near Table Mountain, Signal Hill offers unique views over the city and the vast mountain that surrounds it.
 Here, you’ll also find the famous Noon Gun that is fired every day at twelve o'clock.
 But a walk on the hill at dusk will provide fire-fangled sunsets that are uneasily forgotten.

 Newly opened, this museum is the first major institution dedicated exclusively to artists from Africa, as well as the largest museum of contemporary African art in the world.
 Here, you can marvel at varied art forms in over 100 galleries, from modern art and impressive photography to unique fashion pieces and stellar audiovisual installations.